 - Many third-parties have worked on events of all types and sizes and are familiar with the essential tasks, the details involved and the timeline of each

-- Because third parties are able to charge a commission to the hotel and several other vendors they use, their services to you often come free of charge.
+- Because third parties can charge a commission to the hotel and several other vendors they use, their services to you often come free of charge.

 - Again, third parties may have biases with certain vendors (such as transportation providers, AV companies, and destination management companies) that they are awarded incentives and commissions from.
 These meeting planners may push for a vendor, even if they are not within your budget or in your best interest.